 When Should I Sell My Stock?

 When you’re just starting out investing, you shouldn’t even think about selling.
-The kind of investing you learned here today is long-term investing; it is meant to give you great returns over 5, 10, or 20 years.
+The kind of investing you learned here today is long-term investing, not a short-term trading strategy; it is meant to give you great returns over 5, 10, or 20 years.
 Warren Buffett even says that the ideal investment is one that you can hold onto forever.

 The power of compound interest is that your money grows exponentially the longer it is invested.
 If you sell too early, you could lose out on that exponential growth.